 Identifying Hair Textures

 At Philip Kingsley we challenge the prevailing standard of ‘dry’, ‘normal’ and ‘oily’ hair.
-We believe you should assess your hair by its size and shape: whether your texture is fine, medium, coarse, or African-Caribbean and straight, wavy, curly or frizzy.
+We believe you should assess your hair by its size and shape: whether your hair texture is fine, medium, coarse, or curly.

 You then look at your hair’s length and level of processing and combine this information to choose a daily hair care regime that is best for you.